 The City of David’s Canaanite Tunnel

 The Canaanite Tunnel is a name given to a tunnel running from the Gihon spring to the southern end of Biblical Jerusalem, ending at the Pool of Siloam.
-Unlike its parallel Hezekiah’s tunnel, this tunnel has several outlets along its coarse, suggesting it irrigated agricultural plots in the Kidron valley.
-Being in a higher elevation then Hezekiah’s tunnel it is assumed that it preceded it.
+Unlike its parallel Hezekiah’s tunnel, this tunnel has several outlets along its course, suggesting it irrigated agricultural plots in the Kidron Valley.
+Being at a higher elevation than Hezekiah’s tunnel, it is assumed that it preceded it.

-Most scholars argue that it is from Canaanite times, parallel to the Middle Bronze Age.
+Most scholars argue it is from Canaanite times, parallel to the Middle Bronze Age.

 Visiting the Canaanite Tunnel